 It’s important to be prepared for anything, especially if you’re new to hiking at Ontario Parks or any other wilderness trail.

-We teamed up with our friends at SAIL to create these key tips to make sure you have a safe and enjoyable trip:
+We teamed up with our friends at Taste of Nature to create these key tips to make sure you have a safe and enjoyable trip:

 Continue reading 4 tips for a safe hike

 Our favourite natural spaces can move us.
 Scenic views, outdoor adventures, and breathtaking experiences all hold a special place in our hearts and minds.